 Three Italian white wines to buy for special occasions

 The range of Italian white wine styles is staggering.
-From top quality sparklers, to exquisite dry wines and rich dessert wines, Italy fits the bill for every occasion from start to finish.
+From top-quality sparklers to exquisite dry wines and rich dessert wines, Italy fits the bill for every occasion from start to finish.

 SantoItaly's dessert wines rank among the most luscious in the world.
-Most are made with grapes that are dried before fermentation (the appassimento method).
+Most are made with grapes that are dried before fermentation (the Appassimento method).
 The drying technique concentrates grape sugars, creating rich, honeyed wines balanced by natural acidity.
-Known as “passito wines,” excellent examples include Trentino's Vino Santo made from the Nosiola variety and Tuscany's Vin Santo, primarily a blend of Trebbiano Toscano and Malvasia Bianca.
+Excellent examples of "Passito wines" include Trentino's Vino Santo, made from the Nosiola variety, and Tuscany's Vin Santo, primarily a blend of Trebbiano Toscano and Malvasia Bianca.

 Four Italian white wines to buy for dinner

 Italy has hundreds of native grape varieties—one of the aspects that makes Italian wines unique.
 The country's white varieties are distinctive, but most exhibit Italy's hallmark acidity, making them perfect food wines.